Ignazio-00/RealEstateRadar/README.md

 - Maintains the case of text when using multiple cursors, a subtle yet handy feature.

-## Additional Tools (Optional)

-While not required for this course, the following tools are highly recommended to enhance your coding experience:

 #### GitHub Copilot

 - An AI-powered code assistant that suggests code and functions.